Moisson Outaouais

 Mission

-As the regional food bank, Moisson Outaouais works in partnership to collect, stock, transform and distribute foodstuffs to the numerous food help organizations of the Ottawa Valley.
+As the regional food bank, Moisson Outaouais works in partnership to collect, stock, transform and distribute foodstuffs to the numerous food help organizations in the Outaouais region.

 Thanks to the community’s compassion, generosity and mutual aid spirit, together we mobilize the resources of our donators, food suppliers and volunteers, allowing us to fight food insecurity.